-^{} In 2022, a former student made a report alleging 75-100 incidents of fondling by a former athletic trainer during treatments between 2015 and 2017.
+\In 2022, a former student made a report alleging 75-100 incidents of fondling by a former athletic trainer during treatments between 2015 and 2017.
 Similarly, in 2022, a student alleged one incident of fondling by the former athletic trainer during treatment in 2019 or 2020.
-Pursuant to the Clery Act, and its implementing regulations and guidelines, the university must include reported incidents in the year in which they occurred.
+Pursuant to the Clery Act, and its implementing regulations and guidelines, the university must include reported incidents in the year in which they were reported, not in the year in which they occurred.